benhollar/benhollar.github.io/_pages/about.md

 {% include gallery id="personal-gallery" caption="Me and my girlfriend (left) and our dog (right)." %}

-When I'm not in front of a computer, you'll likely find me spending time with my girlfriend Roxanne and our black labrador retriever mix Rudi.
+When I'm not in front of a computer, you'll likely find me spending time with my girlfriend, Roxanne, and our black labrador retriever mix, Rudi.
 We love watching movies, searching for waterfalls on scenic hikes, and playing board games like [Coup](https://boardgamegeek.com/boardgame/131357/coup) or [Ravine](https://boardgamegeek.com/boardgame/237728/ravine), to name a few.

 I also enjoy taking [photos](/photo-journal/) -- especially of wildlife.
 It's a great excuse to get outside and appreciate the environment around us.
-Beyond that, I've also been known to [sing](https://youtu.be/oel1JmjWdgs?t=2083) play the trombone, and whistle idly almost all day long.
+Beyond that, I've also been known to [sing](https://youtu.be/oel1JmjWdgs?t=2083), play the trombone, and whistle idly almost all day long.

 I tend not to post on social media sites, so if you're curious what I've been up to, I recommend checking out my most